SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 (will insert pic of eyedropper we already have)
 - Allow the user to cancel eyedropper mode
-- Allow eyedropper access outside of the browser
+- Allow eyedropper access outside of the browser unless disabled
-- Allow the developer to disable eyedropper mode when hovering over the toolbar
+- Allow the developer to disable eyedropper mode when hovering over the toolbar and outside the browser screen

 ## Non-Goals
 - Allow the user to have a color picker screen to choose color from
 - Allowing the developer to customize the UI of the eyedropper.
 This is more of a Version 2 since customers have told us that it was not their top priority currently.
 - Create a React component which can be imported as a package for Version 1 but we might implement it in Version 2 as it would prove beneficial to developers using React
 - Allow the user to select more than one pixel while in Eyedropper mode.
 This has been mentioned during our customer interviews as a possible addition to version 2 but "not needed for version 1".
-- Disable the Eyedropper when outside of the browser screen

 ## Solution

- - The API will enable web developers to incorporate an eyedropper in their native web applications.
-The eyedropper would allow the developer to access the pixel data at a location specified by the cursor such as RGBA value, a live update preview of the pixel, radius size of the pixel area to capture, a keyboard shortcut to escape out of the eyedropper.
- - The following code example is what a developer would use to access the eyedropper API.
+### EyeDropper Object

+We propose the addition of an eyedropper object with the following functionality:

+#### Methods
+- EyeDropper(): Constructor for the eyedropper object
+- enable(_exclude_):  Replaces the cursor with predefined magnifying preview.
+When the mouse is clicked, the value attribute of the eyedropper object is updated with the color of the pixel where the user clicked.

+..- _exclude_ (Optional Parameter): String representing a CSS selector.
+All DOM elements that match such selector will be excluded from the eyedropper, i.e., when the magnifying preview hovers over an excluded element, it will be replaced by a regular cursor as the user is not able to select a color from this element.

+- disable(): Exits the magnifying preview and the cursor returns to its regular functionality.

+#### Attributes
+- value: The hex value of the color of the last pixel chosen by the eyedropper.
+Defaults to #000000

+- IsEnabled: Whether the magnifying preview of the eyedropper is enabled.

+### Proposed Events

+We propose two events that a developer can utilize in their applications

+#### colorselect
+This event is fired when a user using the eyedropper selects a colour.

+The value attribute of the eyedropper object is replaced by the hex value of the color of the pixel the user selected.

+The screenX, screenY attributes of the event are populated with the (x,y) coordinates of where the user clicked.

+#### exit

+This event is fired when the eyedropper is exited manually by the user by pressing escape.
+This event allows developers to graciously handle such a scenario.